robamu-org/tmtccmd/docs/cfdp.rst

 2. All check timers have elapsed.
 These check timers allow and out-of-order reception of EOF and file data PDUs, provided that the interval between the EOF PDU and the last file data PDUs is not too large.
 Check timer support is not implemented yet.
-3. All confirmation packets like Finished PDUs have been sent back and confirmed by the remote side where applicable.
+3. All confirmation packets like Finished PDUs or the EOF ACK PDU have been sent back and confirmed by the remote side where applicable.

 Current List of unimplemented features
 ----------------------------------------